JakubSmahovsky/diplomovka/README.md

 java -cp antlr.jar:dipl.jar dipl.Dipl <case_study_to_verify>  > out.txt
 ```
 The list of sources will be generated in `sources.txt`.
-We do not delete the tamarin input file after completion, it is `theory.spthy`.
+We do not delete the tamarin input after completion, it remains in `theory.spthy`.

 ## Building from source
-Everything in the recommended installation section still applies, but you can build the jar yourself.
+Everything in the recommended installation still applies, but you can build the jar yourself.
+Since you are reading this, you have to build it from source unless you contact me to get the packages version.
+Instead of getting our fork of Tamarin-Prover in the package, you will have to clone it from [github](https://github.com/JakubSmahovsky/tamarin-prover).

 ### Generate ANTLR4 parsers
 The parsers aren't tracked by the repository, because they are generated using the ANTLR4 tool.